AdmiralSnackbar66/dnd/ttrpgs/Campaigns/Strixhaven/Sessions/Scripts/Scavenger Hunt.md

 >[!readaloud] These leafy beds aren’t always what they seem.
 Give them a pat and see what you glean.

 >[!tip]  This clue refers to  [[Biblioplex#B9.
 Book Garden|the book gardens]]
 >When the characters enter a book garden, they see a lush arboretum.
 A successful DC 10 Intelligence (Investigation check) reveals that three of the shrubs are not ordinary greenery, but are instead [[awakened-shrub-xmm|Awakened Shrub]], each with a glistening crown of leaves.
-If a character uses an action to pat the shrubs on these leaves, the branches part to reveal a [[ttrpgs/Items/Strixhaven Mascot|Strixhaven mascot]] (`dice: [[Strixhaven Mascot#^mascot]]`).
+If a character uses an action to pat the shrubs on these leaves, the branches part to reveal a [[Cuddly Strixhaven Mascot|Strixhaven mascot]] (`dice: [[Cuddly Strixhaven Mascot#^mascot]]`).
 This magic works only once per character.

 ### **Clue 5.**
 >[!readaloud] Some stars are ancient, enduring, and bright.
 But others—maybe you!—are born on opening night.